Rocket Lab readies launch of seven satellites from New Zealand - UPI.com

 July 13 (UPI) -- California-based Rocket Lab plans to launch seven miniature satellites that will gather data on Earth's atmosphere to improve weather forecasting, replace a decommissioned technology spacecraft and send twin navigation satellites into space.

-This mission, which Rocket Lab calls Baby Come Back, will involve a launch on an Electron rocket as early as Friday from New Zealand's Mahia Peninsula during a window that opens at 7:30 p.m.
-EDT and closes at 9:30 p.m.
+This mission, which Rocket Lab calls Baby Come Back, will involve a launch on an Electron rocket as early as Monday local time from New Zealand's Mahia Peninsula.

 However, the rocket company has said the launch could occur up to two weeks after the initial target date.